 The other major difference between books and albums is page thickness.

 Album spreads are dry-mounted onto thick boards, flush with the board's edges.
-Fuji lustre album spreads are mounted onto white boards and press album spreads can be mounted onto either white or black boards, depending on which is selected in ROES.
+Our Fuji lustre spreads and Smooth Matte spreads can be mounted onto either white or black boards, depending on which is selected in ROES.

 Press book pages are thinner and flexible, bending slightly when you turn the page.